systbs/not/README.md

 Open source software is made better when users can easily contribute code and documentation to fix bugs and add features.
 'Not' strongly encourages community involvement in improving the software.

 ## Sample Code
-set "NOT_LIBRARY_PATH" in file "etc/environment" to path of lib folder,
-windows: set "NOT_LIBRARY_PATH" in "Environment Variables" to path of lib folder

 ```csharp
 using Print from "~/os";